syncfusion-content/maui-docs/MAUI/ListView/item-size-customization.md

 {% endhighlight %}
 {% endtabs %}

-## Updating the listview item size based on font at runtime
+## Updating the list-view item size based on font at runtime

-.NET MAUI ListView (SfListView) allows you to resize the item size based on the change in font size of the label element at runtime when `SfListView.AutoFitMode` is `DynamicHeight`.
+.NET MAUI ListView (SfListView) allows you to resize the item size based on the change in font size of the label element at runtime when `SfListView.AutoFitMode` is [DynamicHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.AutoFitMode.html#Syncfusion_Maui_ListView_AutoFitMode_DynamicHeight).

 {% tabs %}
 {% highlight xaml %}